JamesSwivel/test-py-fastapi-queue/README.md

 - A worker process, running in separated worker thread, and dequeue the job item and process it sequentially.
 - The worker processes the job like simulating a CPU intensive task that may run for a few seconds.
   Even though the worker may block self worker thread during the job processing, it will **NOT** block the main thread.
 - Job item is a TypeDict that includes data payload and a asyncio.Future like JavaScript `promise`.
 When the worker finishes the job processing, it will notify the result to the original API who is awaiting for the result.
+- If API finds the worker queue is already full, i.e. too many pending jobs, it may return HTTP status code `429 too many requests`.

+Use cases
+- This repo uses single worker.
+However, multiple workers running in multiple threads can be implemented in similar way.
+Also, there can be multiple worker queues that the jobs can be delivered to different workers.
+- The methodologies of this repo may be applied to some use case like `PaddleOCR` or `pdf-to-image` processing which are CPU intensive tasks by nature, but the processing should **NOT** block incoming http requests.

 ## Environment
 - Python `3.11.8`